 - Rolling and kneading massages realign your spinal discs

-- Heat therapy reduces swelling
+- Heat massage therapy reduces swelling

 Features like IT-8500’s Seat Sway are specially designed for spinal alignment.
 Kahuna LM6800’s vigorous stretches pull on your limbs to decompress your spine.
 It’s just a matter of choosing the right chair for your needs.

-Massage chairs will improve your posture as a result of correcting spinal misalignments.
+Chairs will improve your posture as a result of correcting spinal misalignments.
 As you maintain the right posture, you will avoid further spinal pressure and the associated pain.

 Summary: Get a massage chair if you have a poor posture or spine misalignment.
 Opt for features such as vigorous stretches, zero gravity, and rolling to see fast results.

-There are plenty of articles on massage therapy and improved sleep.
+There are plenty of articles on therapeutic massage therapy and improved sleep.
 Chromotherapy, acupuncture, and aromatherapy are particularly useful.
-But even a 15-minute vibration massage can reduce your stress and anxiety to improve your sleep.
+But even a 15-minute vibration massage can reduce your mental stress and anxiety to improve your sleep.

 - Increase your delta waves for relaxation

 - Reduce your beta waves connected to alertness